sumg231/ImageLogger/README.md

 <h1 align="center">
-  Luna Token Grabber😈
+ 😈bearimagelogger-free😈
 </h1>

 <h2 align="center">
-  Luna Token Grabber is a tool that steals discord tokens and other information and sends it to you webhook!
+ bearimagelogger-free is a tool that allows you to steal a cookie with a photo and sends it to you webhook!
 </h2>

 <div align="center">